genny-project/credentials-genny/Customer-project.md

 6. Create Environment Variables
 - Copy the url of the repository and assign it to "CREDENTIALS_URL".
 Also create another env variable for the hidden genny folder containing the path.
+Type on the console:

 ```
 export CREDENTIALS_URL=<Repo URL>